-CAUTION: Before you upgrade and begin to configure Clustering, all servers previously configured for Replication (in earlier versions of Management and Security Server) must be set to Standalone - no Master or Slaves.
+CAUTION: Before you upgrade and begin to configure Clustering, all servers previously configured for Replication (in MSS versions prior to 12.6 SP1) must be set to Standalone - no Master or Slaves.

-To disable Replication on every server configured for replication, begin with the Slave servers.
+To disable Replication on every server configured for replication prior to MSS 12.6 SP 1, begin with the Slave servers.
 Then, disable Replication on the Master.

-- 1 In the Administrative Console, click Configure Settings Replication. - 2 Select the Standalone Server Role.
+- 1 In the MSS Administrative Console, click Configure Settings Replication. - 2 Select the Standalone Server Role.
 Click Apply. - 3 Repeat steps 1 and 2 for all of the Slave servers and then the Master server. - 4 When all of the servers are set to Standalone, upgrade each server. - 5 When all of the servers are upgraded to MSS 12.6 SP1 or higher, configure a cluster of at least three MSS server.